JinleYe/online_store/backend/ReadMe.md

 ## Minimum Viable Product (MVP):
-For our MVP, we wanted to create an API with full CRUD functionality with.... classes:
+For our MVP,v we wanted to create an API with full crud functionality with......classes:
 -
 -
 -